329eeimont-prog/cros-wa11pap3r/README.md

 ## Method 2 — Manual Setup
 If you’d rather do it manually:

-1. Find an image you want to use as your wallpaper.
+1. Find an image you want to use as your wallpaper (has to be web accessable) and open it using the open in new tab method.
+2. Zoom into the image so it fills the window
+3. Make the window fullscreen
+4. Press the everything button
+5. Right click the Google Chrome icon in the deck
+6. Click New window